lloydhamilton/llama_fine_tuning/README.md

 I have used DVC to store the main model in a public S3 bucket.
-To download the data for this repo, run the following command, note you will need a default s3 bucket configured in your AWS CLI.:
+To download the data for this repo, run the following command, note you will need a default s3 credentials configured in your AWS CLI.:

 ```bash
 dvc pull